Hezbollah Nature Reserves: Labbouna

+Post 2006 war

 After the ceasefire Hezbollah withdrew from the area in accordance with UN resolution 1701.
 The IDF then entered the area and destroyed a large bunker system before withdrawing from Lebanon.
 Towards the end of the war the IDF "chanced" upon what was then an unknown well-equipped bunker system overlooking the road where the abduction of the two soldiers took place.

+Journalist visit to bunker

 Nicholas Blanford visited an untouched and apparently abandoned Nature Reserve near Rashaf more than six months after the war.
 The area is about six kilometers from the Israeli border and saw heavy fighting in the last days of the war.
 The large deserted bunker was accessed through a narrow 6 meter shaft that led into a 60 meters long main passage, with steel doors every 10 meters.
 Blanford estimated that the main section was 35–50 meters under the surface.
 The facility was fitted with a communications room, air condition and electricity as well as a bathroom and a kitchen.
 It had multiple entrances and exits.

 After the war UNIFIL searched southern Lebanon and found 33 Nature Reserves scattered across the countryside.

 In January 2007 IDF found two underground bunkers, connected by a tunnel, on Israeli territory along the Lebanese border.
 The bunkers contained food and weapons equipment and were destroyed by the IDF.